makrai/notes/wagner2203-transformer-speech-emo-valence.md

 ## 4.3 [earlier 5.3] Do the models implicitly learn linguistic information?

-* To asses how sensitive the models are to linguistic content, we generated a synthesised version of a subset of the test set from the transcriptions of MSP-Podcast.3
+* To asses how sensitive the models are to linguistic content, we generated a synthesised version of a subset of the test set from the transcriptions of MSP-Podcast
 * Figure 4: CCC performance for valence on the original and synthesised
   * performance gaps between the models in Figure 2 are directly linked with their ability to predict sentiment.
 Models reaching a high performance on